Guide · Published Apr 26, 2026 · 20 min read

 How do you read the patterns and prioritize fixes?

 We catalogued the specific patterns to look for in our 11 AI visibility failure modes guide.
-It is a useful companion read for diagnosing what your raw data is telling you.
+It is a useful companion read for Step 3 (analyze and diagnose) of the 4-step framework.

 When should you graduate from manual to automated tracking?

-The manual workflow is good.
-It costs nothing, takes under an hour per round, and produces clean directional data.
-It also breaks down at three thresholds:
+The manual workflow is good — it costs nothing, takes under an hour per round, and produces clean directional data for the brands we've audited.
+It breaks down predictably at three thresholds: weekly cadence, multi-brand tracking, and historical run-over-run comparison.
+Hit any one of them and the math flips toward tooling:

 1. Time.
 If running the audit is taking more than 2 hours per week (across multiple brands or weekly cadence), the manual workflow is costing you more than tooling would.